 Liver Function Test: A Complete Overview

-• Liver function tests are essential diagnostic tools that measure substances produced by the liver to assess its health and performance.
+• Liver function tests are diagnostic tools that measure liver-produced substances to evaluate liver health and performance.

 • Elevated levels of AST and ALT are significant indicators of liver health, and conditions like hepatitis, fatty liver disease, cirrhosis, and liver damage due to alcohol or drug use can cause increased levels.